© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Ergyd Isaf Round Barrows is a scheduled monument protected by Cadw under reference GM160.
 View the official record →

-Ergyd Isaf Round Barrows is a Prehistoric round cairn located in Wales, designated as a Scheduled Ancient Monument (SAM GM160) by Cadw.
+Ergyd Isaf Round Barrows is a prehistoric funerary monument comprising a round cairn located in Wales and designated as a scheduled ancient monument under the Cadw register.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM160.

 Ergyd Isaf Round Barrows dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Ergyd Isaf Round Barrows is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM160.